Skip to main content

 U.S. Bureau of Labor Statistics

-Individuals completing UND's Early Intervention graduate certificate will be eligible for employment in early intervention based on their degree and licensing.
-Professionals may work in an array of fields, including:
+Individuals completing UND's online Early Intervention Leadership graduate certificate program will be eligible for employment in early intervention based on their degree and licensing.
+Here's a look at the career options:

 Online Early Intervention Courses